pypeit/PypeIt/doc/coadding.rst

 the detector number (01), and the science index (0035), in one of the files.

+Any other tags within the object block are taken as keywords to algorithms that are listed below (:ref:`coadd_obj_keys`).

 The list of object identifiers in a given spec1d file can be output with the pypit_show_1dspec script, e.g.::